Cysharp/R3/README.md

 R3Extensions.Uno package has two providers.

-* UnoDispatcherTimerProvider
+* UnoDispatcherTimeProvider
 * UnoRenderingFrameProvider

-Calling `UnoProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `UnoDispatcherTimerProvider` and `UnoRenderingFrameProvider`.
+Calling `UnoProviderInitializer.SetDefaultObservableSystem()` at startup will replace `ObservableSystem.DefaultTimeProvider` and `ObservableSystem.DefaultFrameProvider` with `UnoDispatcherTimeProvider` and `UnoRenderingFrameProvider`.

 Additionally, calling `UseR3()` in `ApplicationBuilder` sets the default providers, making it a recommended approach.